-Residential Living returned to the normal programming model for all residents for 2021-2022 after providing a more passive programming in 2020 with bulletin boards, posters in restrooms, sidewalk chalk art and drop in programs.
-In 2021-2022, programs were hosted for campus partners at UPD and Health and Wellness Promotions.
+Residential Living returned to the normal programming model for all residents for 2021-2022 after providing a more passive programming in 2020 with bulletin boards, posters in restrooms, sidewalk chalk art and drop-in programs.
+In 2022-2023, programs were hosted for campus partners at UPD and Health and Wellness Promotions.
 These efforts ranged on many topics.
-Health and Wellness Promotion provided tables in the student center with information relating to Bystander Intervention Tips; Safe Surroundings; and Stalking Awareness and Facts.
-These type promotional items were also pushed for access on social media.